eugenia1984/english/glossary.md

 - **go-to person**: is used to describe a person who is an expert or the best person to approach in a specific field or for a particular issue.
 For example, `He's the go-to guy for computer problems` means he is the person best suited to help with computer issues.

+- **graphics driver**: is software that controls how your computer displays images and videos.
+For example: `The graphics driver manages how images appear on your screen`. –> This means the driver helps control the display of visual content.

 - **great traits**: means very good qualities or characteristics.

 - **guidelines**: are rules or principles that provide direction.
 For example: `The team followed the design guidelines to maintain consistency across pages.` -> This means that the team followed specific rules to ensure a consistent appearance and structure across different pages.